raktim00/DevOps_Home_Work/README.md

  * This is the button which we will use after testing our data in testing environment.
 This build gonna merge the 'dev' branch data into 'master' branch.
 And after that we don't have to worry cause within one minute Jenkins Production job and then Production Deployment job gonna make our thing available to use for public.

- * Here also same as before concept only just you have to provide jenkins your github credential otherwise it's not gonna be able to push our code after merging.
+ * Here also same pervious concept only difference is just you have to provide jenkins your github credential otherwise it's not gonna be able to push our code after merging.

 ![Merge_1](Screenshots/merge1.png)

- * Next give anything in build but remember that should execute otherwise jenkins not gonna work post-build which is the merging.
+ * Next give anything in build but remember that should execute otherwise jenkins not gonna work post-build which will do the merging.
 Here is the command used in the execute shell of Merging : https://github.com/raktim00/DevOps_Home_Work/blob/master/Allow_merge_execute_shell_code

 ![Merge_2](Screenshots/merge2.png)